terra-campaigns/arrival/campaign/arrival/_informationPool.md

 - [ ] Sandman warriors: champions of the Angels
 - [ ] Mercians from the east are reaching out to Glasrath to establish trading routes with them as well - great produce is coming from the mountains who have their strong community now behind the banner of Ghuse.
 - [ ] **FFKA has incarcerated Otaehryn Valdove (chieftan of Rurkinar) in Linhe, the cult believers have now disbanded in the desert.**
-- [ ] **FFKA believes the responsible for the undead in Linhe is Glasrath, and will lauch a campaign to destroy the mountain society.**
+- [ ] **FFKA believes the responsible for the undead in Linhe is Glasrath, and will launch a campaign to destroy the mountain society.**
 - [ ] **Fractures start to appear - more undead and uncreated creatures crawling...**
 - [ ] Hermit's Crevasse is a ruined deep construction, now inhabited by Rurkinar Hermits.
 They are good people.
 - [ ] The camp close to the canyon is protecting people against the stronger undead attacks of recent days.
 How?